for Apprentice Students

 The qualification has been shaped by leading employers so that knowledge and skills are applied and embedded in the workplace to leverage your improving confidence and performance within the business context.

-The content of this three or five-year programme, delivers the technical knowledge and investigative skills for a role in a laboratory.
+The content of this four-year programme delivers the technical knowledge and investigative skills for a role in a laboratory.
 Typical units of study may include:

 The work-based projects, negotiated with employers, offer students the opportunity to apply their learning directly to their organisation and its business context.

-The programme is taught via tutor-supported distance learning and apprentices also attend residential schools for one week each year, which is equivalent to 31 working days over the five-year programme.
-This means that there will be opportunities on this programme with organisations throughout England.
+The programme is taught via tutor-supported distance learning over four-years and apprentices also attend residential schools for one week each year.
+This means that there will be opportunities to work with employers based throughout England

 Apprentices are supported by a supervisor in the workplace and will have regular reviews of progress with Manchester Met staff in person, by phone or video conferencing.

-Direct entry from school or college will normally require three A-levels (with one being Chemistry, Maths or Physics) or equivalent, equating to a minimum of 88 UCAS tariff points, and Maths and English Language GCSE grade A*-C. For those in relevant work, suitability is evaluated on an individual basis.
+Direct entry from school or college will normally require three A-levels (with one being Chemistry, Maths or Physics) or equivalent, equating to a minimum of 112 UCAS tariff points.
+Prospective candidates should also have Maths and English GCSE grade A-C or equivalent.
+We will individually evaluate candidates who do not meet these requirements but have suitable work experience.

 You have to apply direct to an employer offering opportunities on the programme and vacancies are listed in the section below.